-This month we have been privileged to be able to invite survivors of the Holocaust and subsequent genocides to visit Buckingham Palace as guests at the Queen’s Royal Garden Parties.
+We were privileged to invite survivors of the Holocaust and subsequent genocides to visit Buckingham Palace as guests at the Queen’s Royal Garden Parties.

 In attendance were Holocaust survivors: Lily Ebert, Agnes Grunwald-Spier, Kitty Hart-Moxon OBE, Iby Knill, Eve Kugler, Sabina Miller, Ivor Perl, and Martin Stern, who were joined by family and friends.

 They were accompanied by Bob and Ann Kirk, who came to England from Nazi Germany on the Kindertransport.
 Ann spoke about her experiences at our parliamentary reception to launch the theme for HMD 2014 – Journeys.

 HMDT Honorary president and Olympian Ben Helfgott MBE also attended, along with Sophie Musabe Masereka, a survivor of the Genocide in Rwanda, and Kemal Pervanic, a survivor of the Omarksa Concentration Camp during the Bosnian War.